 It turns out that a surprisingly high number of people say 7.
-Not sure why, but when people guessed this and we got it right, they confirmed their beliefs that we were mind readers.
+When people guessed this, and we got it right, they confirmed their beliefs that we were mind readers.

-2. Imagine you are driving along a road in the desert, and in the distance you see a cube up ahead on the side of the road.
+2. Imagine you are driving along a road in the desert, and in the distance, you see a cube up ahead on the side of the road.
 What size is the cube (small, medium, big)?
 Is the cube opaque (see-through) or solid?
 What colour is the cube?
-Now imagine that there is a ladder in relation to this cube.
+Now imagine that there is a ladder near this cube.
 Where is it?

-With each response, a “hmm, interesting” was all that we would say until all questions were answered.
+With each response, an “hmm, interesting” was all we would say until the person answered all questions.